Est. 1898 · Weatherford, Texas

 The Cattle King of Texas

-Slaughter built the Long S Ranch on the headwaters of the Colorado River and set about upgrading his herds — a Chicago World's Fair grand champion Hereford bull in 1897, then the record-setting $5,000 bull Sir Bredwell in 1899.
+Slaughter built the Long S Ranch on the headwaters of the Colorado River and upgraded his herds with a Chicago World's Fair grand champion Hereford bull, then the record-setting Sir Bredwell.
+In 1898, he bought 246,699 acres in Cochran and Hockley counties and established the Lazy S Ranch, stocked with his prized Herefords and handed off to his eldest son to run.

 EIGHT DAYS BY COACH